 Josh Cole for Comedy Productions

 Suzy Lamb for Music Productions and Entertainment Productions

 Hannah Wyatt for Factual Entertainment Productions and Events Productions

 Tom McDonald for The Natural History Unit, The Documentary Unit and The Science Unit

-The Digital Originals team is led by Helen Pendlebury and creates innovative content in collaboration with our production brands to inspire global audiences – across all of their devices.
+The Digital Originals team creates innovative content in collaboration with our production brands to inspire global audiences – across all of their devices.
 We produce shows and short-form across a spectrum of digital and social platforms, and our digital innovation and interactivity expands the potential and reach of our shows by connecting us with next generation audiences.

-Helen also leads the Branded Content team, working with consumer brands to create and distribute best-in-class custom content, ranging from long-form programmes to short-form branded content, podcasts and more.
+Helen Pendlebury leads the Branded Content team, working with consumer brands to create and distribute best-in-class custom content, ranging from long-form programmes to short-form branded content, podcasts and more.

 As the UK’s biggest producer of content, we have a responsibility towards people and the planet.

 In 2020 we introduced four initiatives to help improve diversity and inclusion across our content and teams.
 These encompass measures to proactively broaden our talent pool on both sides of the camera and enhance representation of audience groups across programme-makers.